mozilla/cargo-vet/book/src/audit-entries.md

 This field only has an effect when the associated audit entry is actually used in the recursive vetting algorithm.
-In the case where multiple entries are used for a single crate, their `dependency_criteria` are unioned together.
+In the case where multiple entries are used for a single crate, their `dependency-criteria` are unioned together.

-These criteria propagate through the entire subtree unless inner branches specify their own `dependency_criteria`.
+These criteria propagate through the entire subtree unless inner branches specify their own `dependency-criteria`.